-One of our city’s most wonderful hidden gems is The Bastion Restaurant on Hemphill Drive.
+One of our city’s most wonderful hidden gems is The Bastion Restaurant, a.k.a.
+Locavore, on Hemphill Drive.
 Once the Edna Gladney Home, this historic collection of buildings has been transformed into a haven of good eats.
 Chef Chandra Riccetti’s cooking classes are limited to 10 students, making these lessons the perfect opportunity to get hands-on instruction.
 Riccetti also offers a cooking experience for 6 to 30 friends or co-workers (for corporate team-building).

 Your group selects the cuisine or the theme, and the chef creates the class, the take home recipes and the instruction plan, Best of all, you’ll enjoy a full service sit down meal!
 Past offerings include Parisian bistro, Mediterranean, samplings of cuisine from Mexico and Provence, and a class on making artisanal breads.